AWS AppSync resolver mapping template reference for Lambda - AWS AppSync GraphQL

 Lambda function batched response

 If the operation field is set to BatchInvoke, AWS AppSync expects a list of items back from the Lambda function.
 In order for AWS AppSync to map each result back to the original request item, the response list must match in size and order.
-It is OK to have null items in the response list; $ctx.result is set to null accordingly.
+It's valid to have null items in the response list; $ctx.result is set to null accordingly.

 Direct Lambda Resolvers

-If you wish to circumvent the use of mapping templates entirely, AWS AppSync can provide a default payload to your Lambda function and a default of a Lambda function's response to a GraphQL type.
+If you wish to circumvent the use of mapping templates entirely, AWS AppSync can provide a default payload to your Lambda function and a default Lambda function response to a GraphQL type.
 You can choose to provide a request template, a response template, or neither, and AWS AppSync handles it accordingly.

 Direct Lambda request mapping template

 When the request mapping template is not provided, AWS AppSync will send the Context object directly to your Lambda function as an Invoke operation.
-For more information about the structure of the Context object, see Resolver mapping template context reference.
+For more information about the structure of the Context object, see AWS AppSync resolver mapping template context reference.

 Direct Lambda response mapping template

 When the response mapping template is not provided, AWS AppSync does one of two things upon receiving your Lambda function's response.
-If you did not provide a request mapping template, or if you provided a request mapping template with the version "2018-05-29", then the response logic functions equivalent to the following response mapping template:
+If you did not provide a request mapping template or if you provided a request mapping template with the version 2018-05-29, the response will be equivalent to the following response mapping template:

 #if($ctx.error) $util.error($ctx.error.message, $ctx.error.type, $ctx.result) #end $util.toJson($ctx.result)